ceduardorubio/IPTABLES-WHITELIST-GENERATOR/README.md

 # ALLOW REQUEST BY COUNTRY
 Use this script to easily allow request only from the countries you choose.
-Edit main.sh as you want and execute IT, and it will generate a script call If you want to update the rules, we recoment to DELETE previuos iptables rules created with this scriopt and generate a neew set of rules.
+Edit main.sh as you want and execute IT, and it will generate a script call If you want to update the rules, we recoment to DELETE previuos iptables rules created with this scriopt and generate a new set of rules.

+## REQUIREMENTS
+- NODE.JS

+## INSTRUCTIONS
-## On main.sh file
+### On main.sh file
 - Uncomment what you need
 - Change the country or countries code you want
 - Change the ports to your ports